californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Not have exceeded 25 mph over the speed limit if you have a speeding citation

-If the Traffic Court does not find you guilty, the bail amount will be refunded.
+Depending on the circumstances, the bail amount may be refunded if the Traffic Court does not find you guilty.
 If the court finds you guilty, the total amount for the traffic ticket and other penalties and fees will be taken from the bail amount and the balance refunded.
 If the bail deposit does not cover this total, the court will give you a due date to pay the balance.
 To be eligible for trial by written declaration, you must:

-• Have a traffic ticket for infraction violation
+• Have a traffic ticket for an infraction violation

 • Have a ticket that is not past its due date

-• Not have a ticket for DUI or a violation that requires mandatory court appearance
+• Not having a ticket for DUI or a violation that requires a mandatory court appearance.

 How Do I Look Up My Traffic Tickets?